Amila3951/Visit-Balkans/README.md

 1. Login or Sign Up to GitHub.
 2. Open the project repository.
 3. Navigate to "Settings" on the navigation bar under the repository title.
-4. Click on "Pages" in the left-hand navigation panel.
+4. Click on "Pages" in the left - hand navigation panel.
 5. Under "Source", choose which branch to deploy (Main or Master).
 6. Choose which folder to deploy from, usually "/root".
 7. Click "Save", then wait for the page to be deployed.
 8. The URL is displayed above "Source".

 ### Meta Information
 - **Description**: "Plan your dream Balkan vacation today!
-Discover unique destinations, off-the-beaten-path adventures, and affordable travel options.
+Discover unique destinations, off - the - beaten - path adventures, and affordable travel options.
 Visit Balkans - your gateway to the heart of Europe."
 - **Keywords**: "travel, travel agency, travel page, Balkans, Bosnia and Herzegovina, Croatia, Serbia, visit Balkans, vacation, trip, visit Balkan, Balkan travel, Balkan tour, Balkan trip, Balkan vacation, Balkan holiday, Balkan adventure, Balkan destinations, Balkan countries, Balkan tourism, things to do in the Balkans"

 ### Favicon